jankampherbeek/EnigmaSuite/Enigma/docs/md/Developers-Manual/Developers-Manual.md

 #### Documentation

-I created the HTML version of the user manual with *Writ*erside from JetBrains.
+I created all documentation in .md format, using Typora.
+The results have been exported to PDF and for the user manual also to HTML.